-C) cause less people to see your emails
+C) cause fewer people to see your emails

 The Short Version: Why Scrub Your Email List

-- lower your email management costs by only keeping people on who want to be on your list
+- Lower your email management costs by only keeping people who want to be on your list

 Many people recommend a good scrubbing every 3-6 months.

-I know it hurts the ego big time to do it, but it’s a choice to email a bunch of people and only some want to engage with you, or emailing people who all want to engage with you.
+I know it hurts the ego big time to do it, but it’s between emailing a bunch of people with only some who want to engage with you or emailing a list of people who all want to engage with you.